The sheaves--spectrum adjunction: The unstable smashing spectrum

 \begin{remark} Similarly, by using the variant of \cref{ee1f8d640f} mentioned in \cref{f31b7b3f6f}, we can prove that the functor \(\Cat{DLat}\to\CAlg(\Cat{Rex})\) given by \(D\mapsto\Shv(\Spec D)\) admits a right adjoint, which is given by restricting \(\cIdem\) (cf.~\cref{i:dlat} of \cref{49a2f304a6}), where \(\Cat{Rex}\) denotes the \(\infty\)-category of \(\infty\)-categories having finite colimits and functors preserving finite colimits.

 Note that this version of the spectrum of a stably symmetric monoidal \(\infty\)-category is smaller than the Balmer spectrum; e.g., the spectrum of the \(\infty\)-category of perfect complexes of abelian groups is~\(*\).
-In fact, this construction recovers the Pierce spectrum of a commutative ring.
-This will be further clarified in~\cite{ttg-nuc}. \end{remark}
+In fact, this construction recovers the Pierce spectrum of a commutative ring (or in general, a connective ring spectrum); see~\cite[Example~7.37]{ttg-con}. \end{remark}